DonkeyMobile/donkey-assessment/frontend-developer-assignment.md

 After successfully signing in, the main page must be displayed.

 1. Create a branch.
-2. Implement a React app with two pages (signin and main page).
+2. Implement a good looking React app with two pages (sign-in and main page).
+Sign-in call can be mocked.
 3. Create a pull request on this repository.

 Happy coding! 🤓